SABRIS13/SABRIS13/README.md

 ### Enginner in Renewable Energy 🌱, booklover 📖 and a Hufflepuff student 💛
 ### (She/her)
-### "I´m a simple person who just likes long walks in the book aisle"
+### 🌱 I’m currently learning to program in Phyton.

 <!--
 **SABRIS13/SABRIS13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.